Top 1% of Defence Law Firms

 If the Magistrate’s Court concludes that it is capable of hearing the case, the defendant will be asked to elect whether they would prefer the case to be heard by the Magistrate or before a jury in the Crown Court.

-Unlike summary only offences where there is general rule that there is a time limit of six months from the criminal act for the prosecution to commence, there is no specific time limit for either way offences.
+Unlike summary only offences where there is general rule that there is a time limit of twelve months from the criminal act for the prosecution to commence, there is no specific time limit for either way offences.
 In some cases, such as historical sexual offences, a prosecution can be brought many years after the events in question.
 These types of cases tend to bring with them evidential difficulties, which mean that they are more likely to be heard in the Crown Court.

-The maximum sentence that the Magistrate’s Court can give for a single offence is six months imprisonment.
+The maximum sentence that the Magistrate’s Court can give for a single offence is twelve months imprisonment.
 The Magistrate’s Court can sentence a person to up to 12 months’ imprisonment in total as a cumulation of more than one sentence for different charges.
 The Magistrate’s Court can also issue other punitive measures such as bans, fines, and community service orders.
 In order for the defendant to receive a sentence that is heftier that these maximum sentences, the case must be transferred to the Crown Court.